yunnsbz/Unity-Scriptable-Object-Tool/README.md

 ## Installation
 1. Copy and paste the script located at ``Assets/Editor/Editor Windows/ScriptableObjectEditorWindow.cs`` into your Unity project's ``Assets/Editor`` folder.
 2. For this version, your ScriptableObjects must be placed in the ``Assets/Resources/ScriptableObjects/`` folder (the program will automatically fetch all ScriptableObjects from this directory).
-3. In Unity, go to the top menu and find the new "Game Configuration Editor" window.
+3. In Unity, go to the Window menu and find the new "Game Config Editor" window.
 4. Open the editor window to start managing your ScriptableObjects.

 <br/>